stelace/stelace.js/README.md

 ### Authentication

-A publishable api key identifies your marketplace and enables all publicly accessible endpoints.
+A publishable api key identifies your platform and enables all publicly accessible endpoints.

 You’ll often need to call endpoints as one of your authenticated platform `user`s (typically from your front-end).